DGM-3780-Spring2021/WriteARestAPI/README.md

-# Write a REST API
+# TypeScript - Write a REST API
 In this assignment we will be writing a simple REST API.
 Both GET and POST methods will be used

 ## Steps